Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students learn about the effects of a high population density and what it would be like to live in one of the world's most densely populated areas—Tokyo, Japan—and its suburbs.
-Students will analyze pictures, population density maps, and a short article to build their understanding of Japan's population and population density.
-Then, students watch an interview with an Oklahoma city planner to learn about what city planners do and their career paths.
+In this lesson, students learn about the effects of high population density and explore what it would be like to live in one of the world's most densely populated areas—Tokyo, Japan—and its suburbs.
+Students will analyze pictures, population density maps, and a short article to grow their understanding of Japan's population and population density.
+Students will also watch an interview with an Oklahoma City planner to learn about what city planners do and their career paths.

 Essential Question(s)